CO-VADA: A Confidence-Oriented Voice Augmentation Debiasing Approach for Fair Speech Emotion Recognition: Ablation Study

 \subsection{Sensitivity of Model Performance to Early Stopping Thresholds}

 To evaluate the effect of early stopping on bias mitigation, we varied the Macro F1 threshold used to trigger early termination during training on the CREMA-D. The thresholds ranged from 0.3 to 0.7.

-The results in Table~\ref{tab:threshold} showed minimal changes in classification performance between thresholds, with Macro F1 remaining stable.
-Fairness metrics exhibited slight variations, but the differences were small.
-This indicated that the specific choice of the early stopping threshold has a limited influence.
-It did not substantially affect the model's ability to detect or reduce bias under the current framework.
+The results in Table\ref{tab:threshold_raw} show the performance of CO-VADA under each threshold, \textbf{with subscripts indicating the relative improvements over the baseline ERM (green boxes denote improvements over ERM; red boxes denote degradations)}.
+Macro F1 consistently improved across all thresholds, and fairness metrics also showed reductions relative to ERM, though the extent of improvement varied slightly across thresholds.
+These findings indicate that the specific choice of the early stopping threshold has a limited effect on overall performance and fairness.
+CO-VADA remains effective in mitigating bias even when the threshold is coarsely selected.